fusioncharts/dev_centre_docs/getting-started/react/percentage-calculation-using-react.md

 This article focuses on how you can calculate the percentage of a data plot with respect to all the data plots using React `props` object.

-## A chart configured to calculate the percent, is shown below:
+## A chart configured to calculate the percent is shown below:

 {% embed_chartData percentage-calculation-example-1.js json %}